 For completeness sake, I should also talk about the Unemployment Insurance.
 Although they are not generally grouped together, you will also pay 1.1% of your salary (0.5% if you get more than 148’200 CHF per year) for it.
 It will cover the needs, for some time, of people who lose their job and are unable to find a new one.

 Unemployed people also have to pay this fee.
-People who don’t have a salary have to pay the minimum fee of 478 CHF per year, starting from their 20 year birthday.
+People who do not have a salary have to pay the minimum fee of 478 CHF per year, starting from their 20 year birthday.
 Unless their spouse is paying at least twice the minimum fee (956 CHF) per year.
 If you have a large net worth, the minimum fee will increase.
-For instance, with a one million net worth, you’ll have to pay 1947.50 CHF of minimum fee each year.
+For instance, with a one million net worth, you will have to pay 1947.50 CHF of the minimum fee each year.
 There are exceptions when paying this fee will reduce your living standard too much.

 How much will I get ?

 The full pension is a minimum of 1175 CHF per month, up to a maximum of 2350 CHF per month.
 How much you get depends on two factors.

 First, the amount of your salary determines the amount of the full pension.
 The minimum pension is up to a salary of 14’100 CHF per year.
-To reach the maximum pension, you’ll need to have an average annual salary of 84’600 CHF.
+To reach the maximum pension, you will need to have an average annual salary of 84’600 CHF.
 You can see in the previous image how that scales.
 Between those two milestones, the full pension scales linearly.

 The second factor is how many years you paid the AVS insurance.
 To get the full pension a man should pay for 44 years and a woman for 43 years.
-If you have missing years, you’ll receive a pension prorated for the number of years you have paid the insurance for.
+If you have missing years, you will receive a pension prorated for the number of years you have paid the insurance for.

 This pension also covers the case of widowed people.
 If the dead spouse was eligible to a pension, the surviving spouse will receive this pension.